dionarodrigues/diogorodrigues.dev/blog/2023-02-28-reactjs-behind-the-scenes.en.md

 featuredImage: '/assets/img/blog/reactjs-behind-the-scenes.jpg'
 ---

-**Even though [React.js](https://reactjs.org/) was created inside one of the biggest technology companies, it's interesting (and inspiring) to see how an idea can grow to become one of the most used libraries in the world of front-end development.
+Even though [React.js](https://reactjs.org/) was created inside one of the biggest tech companies, it's interesting (and inspiring) to see how an idea can grow to become one of the most used libraries in the world of front-end development.
 From an initial idea to solve a specific problem to an open source modern project with the collaboration of many developers around the globe.
-An idea that spawned others, such as Redux.**
+An idea that spawned others, such as Redux.

 Watch the video and check out some key points below.